acmephp/symfony-bundle/README.md

 ```

 **Certificate Formatter**: When a new certificate is requested, it is dumped in several formats (cert.pem,
-combined.pem, ...).
+chain.pem, combined.pem, ...).
 You can add your own formatter by implementing the interface
 `AcmePhp\Bundle\Acme\Certificate\Formatter\FormatterInterface` and adding the service with tag
 `acme_php.certificate_formatter` as follow: